Singapore Idol: Top 5 – You Asked for It

 On the results show, the "bottom two" was not announced.
 Gurmit Singh first revealed that Charles and Tabitha were in the "bottom three".
 Gurmit then eliminated Faizal immediately and the other contestant which was in the "bottom two" together with Faizal was not revealed.

 Top 4 (first week) – A Song for a Cause

-In this week, being a week before World AIDS Day, the contestants each sing compose their own songs to perform as well as a cover song to play their part for charity.
+In this week, being a week before World AIDS Day, the contestants each compose their own songs to perform as well as a cover song to play their part for charity.

 On the results show, Gurmit Singh first revealed that Tabitha and Charles were in the "bottom two".
 However, the two contestants were then declared safe together with Sylvia and Sezairi and no one was eliminated.
 Gurmit Singh stated that it was a surprise non-elimination round and votes for that week would be carried over to the following week.
 The contestant with the lowest combined votes over the two weeks would be eliminated the following week.